JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 **What is it?
 - Mix of technology and communication
 - Involves building and maintaining computer networks
-- Ensures systems function despite user actions that may cause
+- Ensures systems function despite user actions that may cause issues
+- Role varies depending on the wokrplace
+- Primarily a support role, helping users utilize the network effectively